USS McMorris DE1036

 Hawaii 1966/67

 Welcome to the Home Page of the USS McMorris.
 On this site you will find the history of the ship and her crew.
-Enjoy your visit and please take a minute to sign the Guest Book.
+Enjoy your visit.

 Several new and updated Crew Members in the Roster!